apache/guacamole-manual/src/introduction.md

-.. _preface:

 Introduction
 ============

 This book is the official Apache Guacamole manual, written by the upstream developers of the Guacamole project.
-It is also the official general documentation, and an online version at http://guacamole.apache.org/.
-It is a work in progress which will be continuously updated as Guacamole changes with each release.
+It is also the official general documentation, with an online version available at
+<http://guacamole.apache.org/>.
+It is a work in progress which will be
+continuously updated as Guacamole changes with each release.

 We decided to maintain the documentation for Guacamole as a book, as there is an awful lot that can be done with the Guacamole web application, and even more that can be done with the API.
 This book is intended to explore the possibilities of Guacamole as an application, and to provide documentation necessary to install, maintain, and use Guacamole.

 For the sake of users and administrators, we have provided a high-level overview of Guacamole's architecture and technical design, as well as basic usage instructions and installation instructions for common platforms.

 For the sake of developers, we have provided a protocol reference and tutorials for common tasks (implementing protocol support, integrating Guacamole into your own application, etc.) to give a good starting point beyond simply looking at the Guacamole codebase.

 This particular edition of the Guacamole Manual covers Guacamole version
-|version|.
-New releases which create new features or break compatibility
-will result in new editions of the user's guide, as will any necessary corrections.
+{{ version }}.
+New releases which create new features or break compatibility will result in new editions of the user's guide, as will any necessary corrections.
 As the official documentation for the project, this book will always be freely available in its entirety online.

-.. _what-is-guac:
+(what-is-guac)=

 What is Guacamole?
 ------------------